arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 enters Authenticated state, the server considers the way the client authenticated.
-If the IMAP server can infer from the client's authentication process that its credentials suffice to authenticate via JMAP, then the server MUST also send a JMAPACCESS response code containing a link to the JMAP server.
+If the IMAP server can infer from the client's authentication process that its credentials suffice to authenticate via JMAP, then the server MUST include a JMAPACCESS capability in any capability list sent after that point.
+This includes the capability list that some servers send immediately when authentication succeeds.

 Servers are encouraged to report the same message flags and other data via both protocols, as far as possible.